 Battleships are designed and equipped for a purpose.
 They are more outwardly focused; concerned more about those that need rescuing on the outside, instead of the comfort and accommodations of the passengers on the inside.
 Battleships don’t have 5 Star Restaurants or movie theaters, or massage parlors.
 They are designed specifically to serve those who aren’t on the ship.

 Battleships don’t simply cruise alongside the world around them, they actively engage those that are in need.

 There are no passengers on battleships, only staff.
 Everyone has a job to do and a role to play.
-There is a sense of urgency, purpose and mission.
-On battleships, mission is more important than comfort, and the needs of those off the boat are more critical than the desires of those who are on it.
+There is a sense of urgency, purpose, and mission.
+On battleships, the mission is more important than comfort, and the needs of those of the boat are more critical than the desires of those who are on it.
 For a battleship to be successful, it must be able to engage the world tactically and effectively.
 The battleship mentality deeply respects the Admiral’s authority and his vision for the expansion of the Kingdom, deliverance for the captives, and salvation for the lost.

 You now need to answer the question on a personal level.
 Are you on a cruise ship or a battleship?
-The answer lies in your view of God and how effective you are in the use of the mighty weapons of of prayer.
+The answer lies in your view of God and how effective you are in the use of the mighty weapons of prayer.